jjmccollum/teiphy/paper.md

 2. reproduce the text of their sources as closely as possible, with editorial regularizations to things like orthography, accentuation, and scribal shorthand encoded alongside rather than in place of the source text; and
 3. describe uncertainties about a source’s contents as accurately as possible, allowing for degrees of uncertainty and multiple choices for disambiguations if necessary.

-These principles have much bearing on the editing of critical texts, a task fundamental to both digital humanities and classical philology.
+These principles have much bearing on the editing of critical texts, a task fundamental to the field of philology.
-Within the digital humanities, phylogenetic algorithms developed in the context of evolutionary biology have been popular approaches to this task.
+Phylogenetic algorithms developed in the context of evolutionary biology have been popular approaches to this task, especially as philology itself has taken a digital turn over the years.
 Taking the most arduous part of reconstructing a textual tradition and delegating it to a computer proved to be a promising technique, and its successful demonstration with a portion of _The Canterbury Tales_ was a milestone in the development of the field [@bhbr_phylogeny_1998].
 Soon after this, the same methods were applied more comprehensively to the tradition of _Lanseloet van Denemerken_ in a work that would formalize many practical rules for computer-assisted textual criticism [@salemans_building_2000].
 Over the decades preceding and following these developments, biologists have continued to develop and improve phylogenetic methods [@felsenstein_inferring_2004], and textual critics have adapted these improvements and even added their own innovations to make the process more suitable for their purposes [@swh_vorlage_2002; @swh_pathways_2004; @carlson_text_2015; @edmondson_analysis_2019; @turnbull_history_2020; @hyytiainen_acts_2021].

 Phylogenetic algorithms have a natural place in textual criticism given the deep analogy between textual traditions and evolutionary trees of life: a sequence alignment, which consists of taxa, sites or characters, and the states of taxa at those characters, corresponds almost identically to a collation, which consists of witnesses to the text, locations of textual variation (which we will call “variation units” from here on), and the variant readings attested by witnesses at those points.

+The problem is that no currently available phylogenetic software accepts inputs in TEI XML format.
-Most phylogenetic software, however, expects inputs not in TEI XML format, but in NEXUS format [@msm_nexus_1997].
+Instead, most phylogenetic programs expect inputs in NEXUS format [@msm_nexus_1997].
-This format was conceived with versatility in mind, and this design choice has been vindicated in its applicability with textual data, but NEXUS is neither equipped nor meant to express the same kinds of details that TEI XML is.
+This format was conceived with versatility—including use in stemmatic and non-biological applications—in mind, and this design choice has been vindicated in its general applicability, but NEXUS is neither equipped nor meant to express the same kinds of details that TEI XML is.
 Conversely, for those interested primarily in working with the collation as an alignment, TEI XML is overkill.
 Thus, a chasm continues to separate data born in the digital humanities from phylogenetic tools born in the biological sciences, and the only way to bridge it is by conversion.

 The challenge is made more daunting by the variety of tools available for phylogenetic and other analyses, some of which expect inputs other than NEXUS files or NEXUS files augmented in different ways.
-For instance, the cladistic software PAUP\*, which has historically been the tool of choice for text-critical applications that evaluate candidate trees using the criterion of maximum parsimony, reads inputs in NEXUS format, but the TNT software, its main competitor among maximum parsimony-based programs, expects inputs in Hennig86 format [@farris_hennig86_1988; @gc_tnt_2016].
+For instance, the cladistic software PAUP\*, which has historically been the tool of choice for text-critical applications that evaluate candidate trees using the criterion of maximum parsimony, reads inputs in NEXUS format [@swofford_paup_2003], but the TNT software, its main competitor among maximum parsimony-based programs, expects inputs in Hennig86 format [@farris_hennig86_1988; @gc_tnt_2016].
 While Hennig86 format does not allow for as much flexibility in the input as NEXUS does (e.g., it does not support ambiguous character states that can be disambiguated as some states but not others), TNT’s extensive support for morphological state models makes it potentially more suitable for textual data, and textual critics may prefer it to PAUP\*.
-In the same regime, Stephen C. Carlson’s [STEMMA software](https://github.com/stemmatic/stemma), initially developed for the cladistic analysis of biblical texts known to be affected by contamination, makes substantial adaptations to the basic maximum-parsimony phylogenetic approach to account for this problem and other constraints common in a text-critical setting [@carlson_text_2015]; however, the input collation data must be provided in a unique STEMMA-specific format.
+In the same regime, Stephen C. Carlson’s [STEMMA software](https://github.com/stemmatic/stemma), initially developed for the cladistic analysis of biblical texts known to be affected by contamination, makes substantial adaptations to the basic maximum-parsimony phylogenetic approach to account for this problem and other constraints common in a text-critical setting [@carlson_text_2015]; however, the input collation data must be provided in a STEMMA-specific format.
 Likewise, among programs that use the maximum likelihood criterion instead of maximum parsimony, IQ-TREE accepts inputs in NEXUS format [@mscswhl_iqtree_2020], but RAxML interfaces primarily with inputs in PHYLIP and FASTA format [@stamatakis_raxml_2014].
 Finally, for phylogenetic programs that attempt to estimate the posterior distribution of candidate trees in a Bayesian fashion, MrBayes and BEAST2 both accept inputs in NEXUS format (or can convert NEXUS inputs to their standard input format), but they expect taxon dates (for the calibration of evolutionary clock models) to be specified in the NEXUS file in different code blocks [@rtmadhllsh_mrbayes_2012; @bouckaert_beast_2019].

 Furthermore, end users of textual collations may be interested in non-phylogenetic analyses.
-In this case, the desired input format is often not a NEXUS-style sequence alignment, but a collation matrix with a row for each variant reading and a column for each witness.
+In this case, the desired input format is often not a NEXUS-style sequence alignment, but a collation matrix with a row for each variant reading and a column for each witness (or vice-versa).
 For Python machine-learning libraries like Scikit-learn [@pedregosa_scikit-learn_2011], NIMFA [@zb_nimfa_2012], and TensorFlow [@abadi_tensorflow_2015], the standard input format is a NumPy array [@numpy_2020], although Pandas DataFrames, which support row and column labels [@reback_pandas_2020; @mckinney_scipy_2010], may also be supported.
 (The latter format also extends the conversion pipeline to many other formats, including CSV, TSV, and Excel files; Pandas DataFrames can even write their contents to database tables.)
 To give an example, the text of the New Testament has served as a testbed for multiple analyses of this type, which have generally applied clustering and biclustering algorithms to collation matrices [@thorpe_multivariate2002; @willker_pca_2008; @baldwin_fa_2010; @finney_discover_2018; @mccollum_biclustering_2019].